chanan/blazor-fluxor/samples/02-WeatherForecastSample/README.md

 ```

 ## And finally...
 Run the application and go to the `Fetch Data` link on the page.
 You should see the data load from the server.
-If it is too quick for you to see your `Loading...` message then open the `SampleDataController` in your Server's `Controllers` folder and add `Task.Delay(2000);` at the top of the `WeatherForecasts()` method.
+If it is too quick for you to see your `Loading...` message then open the `SampleDataController` in your Server's `Controllers` folder and add `await Task.Delay(2000);` at the top of the `WeatherForecasts()` method.

 [Tutorial 1]: <https://github.com/mrpmorris/blazor-fluxor/tree/master/samples/01-CounterSample>